antomicblitz/cyanobacteria-protein-compatibility-prediction-tool/README.md

 1. Ensure you have internet access, as the script fetches protein information from NCBI.
 2. Check that your input CSV file is correctly formatted with one accession number per line.
 3. Verify that you have the necessary permissions to create files in the script's directory.
+4. If you receive errors related to PTM annotations, ensure that the NCBI database is accessible and that the protein entries contain the expected information.

+## Future Improvements

+Potential areas for future enhancement include:

+1. Incorporating more sophisticated PTM prediction algorithms.
+2. Adding analysis of protein secondary structure and its impact on expression.
+3. Implementing a more nuanced scoring system for protein suitability in cyanobacteria.
+4. Including comparison with other expression systems, such as E. coli.
 ## License

 This project is licensed under the MIT License: